antmicro/environment-sensor-myra-baseboard/README.md

 The main repository directory contains KiCad PCB project files, a LICENSE, and a README.
 The remaining files are stored in the following directories:

+* `doc` - contains board schematic
-* `img` - contains graphics for this README
+* `assets` - contains visual assets for showcasing this design on [Open Hardware Portal](https://openhardware.antmicro.com/boards/environment-sensor-sip-baseboard/?tab=features&view=top-ortho).

 ## Licensing
-This project is published under the [Apache-2.0](https://github.com/antmicro/myra-sip/blob/main/LICENSE) license.
+This project is published under the [Apache-2.0](https://github.com/antmicro/environment-sensor-sip-baseboard//blob/main/LICENSE) license.